Florida: Alzheimer’s Disease and Related Dementias for Adult Day Care, 3 units (370)Page 3 of 12

 Address wandering by:

-• redirecting a person to a purposeful activity
+• Redirecting a person to a purposeful activity.

-• installing rails and grab bars for safety
+• Installing rails and grab bars.

-• providing regular exercise
+• Providing regular exercise.

-• offering to wander with the person
+• Offering to wander with the person.

 For a person in the later stage of dementia, especially someone who is unable to walk safely, lowering the seat on the wheelchair allows a person to wander safely by propelling the wheelchair with their feet.
 If the chair cannot be lowered, a “drop seat” can be installed, which has the added benefit of allowing the addition of a good-quality pressure-relief cushion.
 The wheelchair should be adjusted to equalize pressure wherever a person’s body meets the seat, back, sides, or cushion.
 Daily skin monitoring is essential.